-PACE assessors supervise a candidate to help the College determine if that candidate has met the practical registration requirement.
+PACE assessors directly supervise and observe a candidate with whom they have no prior relationship to help the College determine if that candidate has met the practice-based registration requirement.

-Assessors who have already supervised a PACE candidate reported that having a candidate at their pharmacy had a positive impact, and they learned some great ideas from their candidate that actually ended up helping to improve their own practice.
-To read more about the experiences of the assessors in our pre-pilot program, read the article “Leadership, Learning, and Giving Back.”
+Assessors who have supervised a PACE candidate reported that having a candidate at their pharmacy had a positive impact, and they learned some great ideas from their candidate that helped to improve their own practice.
+To read more about the experiences of the assessors in our pre-pilot program, please read the article “Leadership, Learning, and Giving Back.”

-The College will review the application and may contact potential candidates for further information.
-Selected applicants will be required to successfully complete assessor training and attend an assessor training workshop before they can be appointed a PACE assessor.
+If your assessor application is accepted, you will be required to successfully complete assessor training which includes attending an assessor training workshop before you are appointed to be a PACE assessor.

 If you are available to be selected as a PACE assessor, your practice site address will be listed for the candidate to select by city in an online application process.
 You will receive an email with the candidate’s name and proposed start date.
 If you have no previously established relationship with the candidate and the start date suits your schedule, you may accept their request.
 If you have an actual or potential bias or conflict of interest with the candidate, or the start date does not suit your schedule, you should inform the College through the online application process.
 Your name will only be shared with the candidate once you have accepted their request.